 - Abscesses – One side effect of using injectable drugs is that injection sites are particularly prone to becoming infected.

-- Sexual dysfunction – Many heroin addicts will experience sexual dysfunction like impotence or an irregular menstrual cycle.
+- Sexual dysfunction – Many struggling with the drug will experience sexual dysfunction like impotence or an irregular menstrual cycle.

 - Liver and kidney disease